.

 1. Administrative disputes with Chinese authorities and administrations

-The combined impact of sectoral opening-up reforms and intensifying competition in all sectors means that foreign companies operating in China are increasingly involved in civil and criminal litigation.
+Businesses in China often have to navigate strict administrative procedures, particularly in the case of whistleblowing or commercial disputes.
+The combined impact of sectoral opening reforms and increased competition in all sectors means that foreign companies operating in China are increasingly involved in civil and criminal litigation.
 Continued business opportunities and the ongoing revision of investment laws and regulations are leading to a growing number of Western companies setting up operations in China.

-LLC companies foreign owned (WFOE) and joint ventures (JV) also encounter risky situations in a sometimes unpredictable environment.
-While foreign investors are reputed very sensitive to criminal liability of their executives and directors, here are a few examples of blockings and disputes they commonly encounter in China.
+LLC foreign owned companies (WFOE) and joint ventures (JV) also face risky situations in a sometimes unpredictable environment.
+While foreign investors are known to be very sensitive to the criminal liability of their executives and directors, here are some examples of blockages and disputes they commonly encounter in China.

 a.
-Chinese authorities classify a company in "abnormal" status
+Chinese authorities classify a company as "abnormal" status

-According to the "Measures for the Management of the Abnormal Status List of Enterprises" published since 2014, an enterprise is blacklisted to "abnormal status" in the following situations:
+According to the "Measures for the Management of the Abnormal Status List of Enterprises" published since 2014, a company will be blacklisted in "abnormal status" in the following situations:

-- The company has not submitted its annual audit report on time.
-This is regulated under the terms of Article 8 of the "Provisional Regulations on the Publication of Corporate Information" (企业信息公示暂行条例).
-This is one of the most frequent reasons for irregularity.
+- The company has failed to submit its annual audit report on time.
+This is governed by Article 8 of the "Provisional Regulations on the Publication of Company Information" (企业信息公示暂行条例).
+This is one of the most common reasons for irregularities.

-- The company's legal registration address, as recorded in its operating license, is not the same as the actual operating address.
-Apart from a few very limited exceptions in certain special zones, a company registered in China must have its registration address at the main address of its activities.
-In recent years, the risks associated with such controls have become much greater.
+- The company's legal registration address as recorded in its business licence is not the same as its actual business address.
+With a few very limited exceptions in certain special zones, a company registered in China must have its registered address at its principal place of business.
+The risks associated with such inspections have increased significantly in recent years.

-- The company has not officially published the information required under Article 10 of the "Provisional Regulations on the Publication of Company Information".
-According to this article, every company must declare the following information on the website of the "Company Information and Credit Publication System".
-This includes information on the following subjects :
+- The company has not officially published the information required by Article 10 of the "Provisional Regulations on the Publication of Company Information".
+This article requires each company to publish the following information on the website of the "Company Information and Credit Publication System".
+This includes information on the following subjects:

-- registered and paid-up capital (amount, payment dates, nature of contribution)
+- Registered and paid-up capital (amount, dates of payment, type of contribution)

-- Modification of investors, change of shareholders, acquisition of holdings
+- Change of investors, change of shareholders, acquisition of shareholdings

 - Administrative sanctions